frzfrsy/School/README.md

 	end
 end)

-form:TextBox("Walk Speed", "Change your walkspeed, input only numeric because you want the speed value not ABC.", function(val)
+form:TextBox("Walk Speed", "Change your walk speed, input only numeric because you want the speed value not ABC.", function(val)
 	game.Players.LocalPlayer.Character.Humanoid.WalkSpeed = val --[[ here is the callback ]]
+end)

+form:TextBox("Jump Power", "Change your jump power, input only numeric because you want the power value not ABC.", function(val)
+	game.Players.LocalPlayer.Character.Humanoid.JumpPower = val --[[ here is the callback ]]
 end)
 ```